aplocatelli/react-trains/README.md

 ## Test solution

-To view only the Typescript files related to the test, navigate to folder **src/trains**.
+To view only the Typescript files related to the test, navigate to the `src/trains` folder.

 ## How to